twpayne/chezmoi/docs/REFERENCE.md

 ### `update`

-Pull changes from the source VCS and apply any changes.
+Pull changes from the source repo and apply any changes.

 #### `-i`, `--include` *types*